 Your client should carefully consider which scheme is best for them and their staff.
 One thing that a lot of employers with temporary staff have in common is that some of their staff have English as a second language.
 The pension scheme may offer the option of translating the letters they issue to staff.

-Find more information on the Choosing a pension scheme page.
+Find more information on step Choosing a pension scheme.

 What is available to help your client?